Close

 No Cash Value

 Another notable disadvantage of term insurance is the absence of cash value accumulation.
-Unlike permanent life insurance policies, which often come with a savings or investment component that accumulates cash value over time, term insurance policies do not build any cash value.
-This means that if the policyholder outlives the term of the policy, they do not receive any return on the premiums paid.
+Unlike permanent life insurance policies, which often come with a savings or investment component accumulating cash value over time, term insurance policies do not build any cash value.
+This means that if the policyholder outlives the policy’s term, they do not receive any return on the premiums paid.

 What is a Whole Life Insurance Policy?